 Results are given in milliosmoles per kilogram (mOsm/kg).
 Normal results are:

 If your levels are higher than normal, it may mean you have 1 of these conditions:

 A level that's beyond normal range may also be caused by blood loss.
 This may be due

 to injury or prolonged vomiting or diarrhea.

-If your levels are lower than normal, it may mean that you have one of these conditions:
+If your levels are lower than normal, it may mean that you have 1 of these conditions:

 Too much antidiuretic hormone

 The test is done with a blood sample, which is drawn through a needle from a vein

 Having a blood test with a needle carries some risks.
 These include bleeding, infection,